9th Mission Support Command

 9th Mission Support Command (9th MSC) is a United States Army Reserve unit located in Fort Shafter, Honolulu, Hawai'i.

 The 9th Mission Support Command is a U.S. Army Reserve Command under the operational control of U.S. Army Pacific.
 Headquartered in Honolulu, Hawaii, the command consists of approximately 3,500 Army Reserve Soldiers and 160 civilians throughout the Pacific, including Hawaii, Alaska, American Samoa, Japan, Korea, Guam and Saipan.

 The 9th MSC is engaged throughout the Asia-Pacific realm, providing trained and ready forces to overseas contingency operations, playing a vital role in approximately 20 U.S. Army Pacific Theater Security Cooperation Program exercises, and providing key battle staff in support of Joint Task Force Homeland Defense.

 The 9th Mission Support Command (MSC) was originally designated as the IX Corps (Augmentation) and was organized on January 16, 1962.
 At that time it was an integral part of the Active Army’s IX Corps.
 The IX Corps headquarters was first constituted on July 29, 1921 in the Organized Reserves to provide Command to Reserve Units.
 Though the Corps was not activated, it remained on the organizational rolls of the Army, to be called on when needed.
 On October 1, 1933, the Corps was moved to the Active Duty roster, though it remained deactivated.

 In 1940, it was activated at Ft.
 Lewis, Washington.
 It immediately began training of combat units in preparation for deployment.
 One year later, IX Corps took Command of the Camp Murray staging area in Washington, responsible for training Army National Guard forces, Active Duty and Reserve Units.
 Following the attack on Pearl Harbor in late 1941, IX Corps was assigned to defensive duties on the West Coast of the United States.
-In 1944 it was deployed to Leyte Gulf, Philippine Islands, where it was placed in charge of preparing the US Tenth Army for the invasion of Okinawa.
+In 1944 it was deployed to Leyte Gulf, Philippine Islands, where it was placed in charge of preparing the Tenth U.S. Army for the invasion of Okinawa.
 In Leyte, IX Corps was tasked with the planning of Operation Olympic, the invasion of the home islands of Japan, specifically the island of Kyushu.
 After World War II it was assigned to the Eighth U.S. Army for occupation duty in Japan.